NanWannaporn/band-proplem1-boss-baby-revenge/README.md

 ```
 go version
 ```
-if Go is not installed, please install it first.
+if Go is not installed, please install it first from the official website https://go.dev.

 **Installation**
 1. Clone this repository